JuPfu/chelona/Readme.md

 TriG-Section
 ============

-The Trig language definition can be found here http://www.w3.org/TR/trig/ .
+The TriG language definition can be found here http://www.w3.org/TR/trig/ .

 First Example
 =============

-Here is a simple TriG file which can be found as Example1 at https://www.w3.org/TR/trig/:
+Example1 at https://www.w3.org/TR/trig/ is a simple TriG-file, which is part of the language description at http://www.w3.org/TR/trig/ .

     # This document encodes one graph.
     @prefix ex: <http://www.example.org/vocabulary#> .